tyrylu/feel-the-streets/readme.md

 For the rest of the requirements see the requirement files.
 The majority of them can be installed by invoking a pip install -r requirements/app.txt for the desktop app, or pip install -r requirements/server.txt for the server component.
 Using a shared pipfile would be nice, but until pipfile supports more than the dev packages directive, it is not possible.
+In addition to the python requirements, it requires the loadable spatialite sqlite3 extension.
+In Debian, it is the libsqlite3-mod-spatialite package.
 Components
 ----------
 The basic components in the repository are: